 Side two is composed of the following files.

 I suggest you duplicate both.
-Side 1 is used only to boot Apollo64, it will not change.
-Side 2 will become the main disk of your BBS.
+Side 1 is used only to boot Apollo64; it will not change.
+Side 2 will become the primary disk of your BBS.
 You should

-dedicate on of your drives to side 2.
+dedicate one of your drives to side 2.
 Side 1 is not used anymore once your BBS boots.
 Additional drives will be used for download sections of your BBS.